Red-breasted goose: Behaviour

+Calls of red-breasted goose are include honking and hissing in aggression.

 The red-breasted goose often nests close to nests of birds of prey, such as snowy owls, peregrine falcons and rough-legged buzzards, which helps to protect this small goose from mammalian predators such as the Arctic fox.
 The closer the goose's nest to the eyrie (bird of prey nest), the safer it is from predation.
 Based on the size and how timid the geese are, they rely on the bird of prey for defense.
 It is extremely unusual for the bird of prey to attack, but is still possible.
 Additionally, the larger the colony the safer it is.
 This in turn positively influences the survival and reproductive success of the red-breasted goose.
 Aside from nesting close to birds of prey, red-breasted geese nest on islands on rivers which also protects them from land-based predators.
 However, there is evidence that the red-breasted goose will prefer to nest near birds of prey over the choice of a river island.
 In contrast to the birds of prey that offer the red-breasted goose protection from predators, which choose to place their nests in the open cliff side, this goose will create a cryptic nest hidden much better than the birds of prey nests.
 A typical red-breasted goose colony is around 4 pairs depending on nest location, food abundance, and bird of prey density.
 While incubating, the red-breasted goose stays within a 1.5 km range of its nest.
+Eggs of this species measure 6.3–7.4 cm in length and 4.2–4.7 cm in width, weighing 69–81 g.
+Incubation takes 23–25 days and is done by the female.
 Male red-breasted goose tend to guard the nest of their young from a distance while the females generally hide on the nest.
 The main predator for red-breasted geese eggs and goslings is the Taimyr Gull which have access to nests located on river islands.

 While wintering, the red-breasted goose feeds on grasses, leaves and seeds.
 Since owl and buzzard populations fluctuate every few years, depending on lemming abundance, the only consistent protection from predators are river islands and the peregrine falcon.

 Flag of Taymyrsky Dolgano-Nenetsky District, featuring a Red breasted goose in flight in the center.